-One of the highlights of our Oregon trip was always destined to be Cougar Hot Springs, otherwise known as Terwilliger Hot Springs.
-Nestled away in a remote part of Oregon (1 hour from Eugene), Cougar Hot Springs comprises of multiple cascading hot pools surrounded by towering trees and nothing but miles and miles of wilderness.
+One of the highlights of our Oregon trip was always destined to be Terwilliger Hot Springs, otherwise known as Terwilliger Hot Springs.
+Nestled away in a remote part of Oregon (1 hour from Eugene), Cougar Hot Springs comprises of 6 cascading hot pools surrounded by towering trees and nothing but miles and miles of wilderness.

 A Short Walk From The Parking Lot

-From the carpark, the hot springs are a short 5-10 minute walk through the forest (1/4 mile), depending on your pace.
+After you’ve driven the bumpy trail and have reached the Terwilliger Hot Springs carpark, the hot springs are a short 5-10 minute walk through the forest (1/4 mile), depending on your pace.
 The trail winds gradually uphill, but it’s not particularly strenuous.
 This seems like a fairly easy place for thieves to break in, so make sure you don’t leave anything valuable in your vehicle.

 Other Important Info (Toilets, Price etc)